telerik/winforms-docs/controls/spreadsheet/features/ui-working-with-selection.md

 ---
 title: Working with UI Selection
-page_title: Working with UI Selection | RadSpreadSheet
+page_title: Working with UI Selection - WinForms Spreadsheet Control
-description: This article aims to present the API of the Selection class and demonstrate how to retrieve and change the current selection.
+description: Get familiar with the API of the Selection class and demonstrate how to retrieve and change the current selection in WinForms Spreadsheet.
 slug: radspreadsheet-ui-working-with-selection
 tags: working,with,ui,selection
 published: True